Skip to main content

 Learn more about home remedies here.7

-Causes of head congestion
+Causes of Head Congestion

 Head congestion can also cause a headache.
 The feeling of fullness and pressure can lead to pain and discomfort22.
 Congestion is a common symptom of having a head cold or flu , which are two of the main causes of a headache23.